k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - The flow gets the following input parameters:

   - **CREATE_DELETE_TABLES** - valid values: true/false.
-When true, the flow creates and adds the LU the target tables to support the delete entity.
+When true, the flow creates and adds the target tables to the LU in order to support the delete entity.
 The default value is false.

   - **LU_NAME** - the input LU must be deployed to Fabric debug server before running the createAllFromTemplates flow.